janaiscoding/letterboxd-clone/README.md

 - Create a fullstack app with React and Firebase
 - See the full live preview on the Firebase deploy [Clonnerboxd]().

+## TO DO
+- USER PAGE: Display all info from db
+- FILTERS
+- FIND/CREATE A GOOD IMAGE FOR PLACEHOLDER IMAGE
+- ALLOW TESTER ACCOUNTS TO POST MORE REVIEWS
+- THE ORDER OF THE REVIEWS

 ## Live Demo

 ### On Browser